Women's suffrage in Mexico: 1968 student movement

-Indigenous Feminist Movements
+Indigenous feminist movements

-An indigenous centered movement in Mexico is the Zapatista movement.
-The principles of the movement revolve around dismantling systems of colonization, exploitation, and injustice committed against indigenous communities for centuries.The Zapatista uprising that occurred on January 1st, 1994 called for justice and the right to democracy for Indigenous peasants in the south of the country.
+One indigenous-centered movement in Mexico is the Zapatista movement.
+The principles of the movement revolve around dismantling systems of colonization, exploitation, and injustice committed against indigenous communities for centuries.
+The Zapatista uprising that occurred on January 1, 1994 called for justice and the right to democracy for Indigenous peasants in the south of the country.
 In the time following their uprising, the EZLN (Ejército Zapatista de Liberación Nacional) or Zapatista Army of National Liberation, focused on contributing to the liberation of Indigenous people in Mexico through actions such as facilitating peaceful protests and opening the line of communication between organizations in the public sphere.
 Their modern efforts work to achieve economic, political, and cultural autonomy for Indigenous communities, including the goal of reconstructing the prominent gender roles and expectations set for Indigenous Mexican women.

 The Zapatista movement was a driving force for the development of social movements in indigenous communities, including feminist efforts in Mexico.
-The instrumental position women had in the Zapatista movement led to their increased exposure and influence in society.For example, in Chiapas, the efforts of Zapatista women in leadership positions along with support from women in the Zapatista base conjoined to transform the laws, institutions, autonomy, gender roles and expectations, and domestic violence cases of Zapatista women who were involved in the movement.
+The instrumental position women had in the Zapatista movement led to their increased exposure and influence in society.
+For example, in Chiapas, the efforts of Zapatista women in leadership positions along with support from women in the Zapatista base conjoined to transform the laws, institutions, autonomy, gender roles and expectations, and domestic violence cases of Zapatista women who were involved in the movement.

 Activism was sparked in part due to the interaction between various groups with the common goal of expanding the freedom of Indigenous communities and women.
-The association with Zapatista women and indigenous feminism led to the creation of spaces that allow for open discussion and collaboration between women in Mexico.Their role in the feminist movement was more openly discussed and developed through the installation of the National Coordinating Committee of Indigenous Women in 1997.
+The association with Zapatista women and indigenous feminism led to the creation of spaces that allow for open discussion and collaboration between women in Mexico.
+Their role in the feminist movement was more openly discussed and developed through the installation of the National Coordinating Committee of Indigenous Women in 1997.
 Indigenous women contribute directly to the progression of the movement, such as Marta, a Mixtec woman who is a member of an organization named Et Naazwiihy (The Space We Live In) along with Alma López, a Quiché woman who is a council member of the City of Quetzaltenango in Guatemala.